 ALTER DATABASE YourDatabaseName SET ENCRYPTION ON;

 Securing your databases is an ongoing process that requires vigilance and regular updates.
 By following the steps outlined in this guide, you can leverage SQL Server Management Studio to protect your data from unauthorized access and potential breaches.
-Remember, a proactive approach to database security not only safeguards your business but also builds trust with your customers.
+Remember, a secure database is not just a technical necessity—it’s a cornerstone of trust for your business and customers.

-Start implementing these best practices today to ensure your databases remain secure and resilient against evolving threats.
+Start implementing these best practices today to safeguard your databases and ensure peace of mind in an increasingly complex digital world.